sparkfun/SparkFun_Digi_XBee_Regulated_Qwiic/docs/hardware_overview.md

 Lights up when power is provided to the board.

 ### ASC
-The LED on the development board blinks when the XBee is registered to the cellular network.
+The LED on the development board blinks when the Digi XBee is registered to the cellular network.

 | Blink | Timing | Meaning |